How It Works

 STEP 3

-At the end of each year, participants' actions will be self-assessed.
-This is done using a Scorecard to ensure actions are being uniformly applied across participants.
-Successful first-time participants will be awarded their Blue Flag while returning participants will be permitted to continue flying their Blue Flag for another year!
+At the end of each year, participants self-reflect and assess their progress.
+This is done using an interactive and tailored Scorecard.
+Successful first-time participants will be awarded their Blue Flag while returning participants will qualify to continue flying their Blue Flag for another year!

 Blue Lakes Performance Areas